HzeroD/From_Above/README.md

 3. Music
 4. Good story

-A cursory view might lead to the dismissal of this project's functionality as a little above easy, but the reality of its actual difficulty for a beginner programmer becomes clear soon after construction.
+A cursory view might lead to the dismissal of this project's functionality as a little above easy, but the reality of its actual difficulty for a beginner programmer becomes clear from the outset.

 There is of course much writing and creativity involved in the crafting of a halfway decent story.
 A process which quickly increases in complexity due to the nature of the game and the minimum of four endings required.